-This is simply a main cause of distraction and will give rise to your audience reading instead of listening.
-If you must pass out a pamphlet or information of some sort it is best to wait until the end of your speech.
+Avoid Passing Visual Aids Among the Audience: This is simply a main cause of distraction and will give rise to your audience reading instead of listening.
+If you must pass out a pamphlet or information of some sort.

-It is already to glance at it periodically, this encourages your audience to look at it as well as they will follow your gaze as well as give you a chance to refresh your memory.
-Though it is important to keep the audience as your focus.
-This gives them more cause to keep paying attention to your explanation of the visual aid and also allows for you to gauge how the aid is coming across.
+Talk to Your Audience NOT Your Visual Aid: It is alright to glance at it periodically, this encourages your audience to look at it as well.
+Your audience will follow your gaze and this gives you a chance to refresh your memory, though it is important to keep the audience as your focus.
+This gives them more cause to keep paying attention to your explanation of the visual aid and also allows you to gauge how the aid is coming across.

-It cannot be stressed enough.
-As the use of powerpoint is now the norm we see many committing the common mistakes these tips will help you avoid.
+PRACTICE With Your Visual Aid: It cannot be stressed enough.
+As the use of PowerPoint is now the norm, we see many committing the common mistakes these tips will help you avoid.
 If you've gone through all the motions you'll be better prepared to handle a technical error and will also have a better chance at a smooth transition to and from your visual aid.